vishnuvemuri/Integrated-Cognitive-Detection-and-Alert-System-for-Mitigating-Driver-Drowsiness/README.md

 Contact
 For questions, issues, or contributions, please contact:

-Project Lead: Your Name (your.email@example.com)
+Project Lead: V.Vishnuvardhan
-GitHub: yourusername
+GitHub: vishnuvemuri
 This README file provides a comprehensive overview of the project, installation instructions, usage guidelines, technical details, contribution guidelines, and contact information.
 Adjust the placeholders (like repository URL, project lead name, email, and GitHub username) as necessary.